Mission District, San Francisco: 1990s–present

+The Schoenstein Organ Building, served as the headquarters of Schoenstein & Co. from 1924 until 2004.

 From the late 1990s through the 2010s, and especially during the dot-com boom, young urban professionals moved into the area.
 It is widely believed that their movement initiated gentrification, raising rent and housing prices.
 A number of Latino American middle-class families as well as artists moved to the Outer Mission area, or out of the city entirely to the suburbs of East Bay and South Bay area.
 Despite rising rent and housing prices, many Mexican and Central American immigrants continue to reside in the Mission, although the neighborhood's high rents and home prices have led to the Latino population dropping by 20% over the decade until 2011.
 However, in 2008 the Mission still had a reputation of being artist-friendly.

 In 2000, the Mission District's Latino population was at 60%.
 By 2015 it had dropped to 48%; a city-funded research study that year predicted a decline to 31 percent by 2025.
 However, the Mission remains the cultural nexus and epicenter of San Francisco's Mexican/Chicano, and to a lesser extent, the Bay Area's Nicaraguan, Salvadoran and Guatemalan community.
 While Mexican, Salvadoran, and other Latin American businesses are pervasive throughout the neighborhood, residences are not evenly distributed.
 Of the neighborhood's Chicano/Latino residents, most live on the eastern and southern sides.
 The western and northern sides of the neighborhood are more affluent and white.
 As of 2017, the northern part of the Mission, together with the nearby Tenderloin, is home to a Mayan-speaking community, consisting of immigrants who have been arriving since the 1990s from Mexico's Yucatán region.
 Their presence is reflected in the Mayan-language name of In Chan Kaajal Park, opened in 2017 north of 17th Street between Folsom and Shotwell streets.